v8cizzor/v8cizzor/README.md

 - 👋 Hi, I’m Alphonse
-- 👀 I’m interested in .sowftware engineer..
+- 👀 I’m interested in Cybersecurity..
 - 🌱 I’m currently learning ...bscit
 - 💞️ I’m looking to collaborate on .various companys..
-- 📫 How to reach me ..by mail.
+- 📫 How to reach me ..by Linkedin.

 <!---
 v8cizzor/v8cizzor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.